ceph/ceph/doc/radosgw/uadk-accel.rst

 UADK in the Software Stack
 ==========================

-UADK is a general-purpose user space accelerator framework that uses shared virtual addressing (SVA) to provide a unified programming interface for hardware acceleration of cryptographic and compression algorithms.
+UADK is a general-purpose user space accelerator framework that uses Shared Virtual Addressing (SVA) to provide a unified programming interface for hardware acceleration of cryptographic and compression algorithms.

 UADK includes Unified/User-space-access-intended Accelerator Framework (UACCE), which enables hardware accelerators that support SVA to adapt to UADK.